Phantasy Star Online: Promotion

 Sega unveiled Phantasy Star Online at the 1999 Tokyo Game Show with a gameplay demonstration.
 Naka called it the "killer app" for the Dreamcast as it used all aspects of the system, most importantly the modem.

-As the first online RPG for consoles, Phantasy Star Online was highly anticipated.
+As one of the first online RPGs for consoles, Phantasy Star Online was highly anticipated.
 Journalists saw it as the next evolutionary step in console-based role-playing games.
 Francesca Reyes of Official Dreamcast Magazine proposed that it would be an "industry-changing title", a landmark in the history of console gaming.
 Computer and Video Games wrote that the Dreamcast was quickly becoming the platform for innovative games, and wrote that Phantasy Star Online was "arguably the most revolutionary - not the mention most ambitious - console game ever".
 GameSpot believed it would "change the way we think of RPGs" and could possibly be "the most exciting console RPG ever created".
 Edge wrote that the multiplayer mechanics "would lay the foundations for a new era of console gaming".
 Video Gamer called it the "Dreamcast's most ambitious project yet".
 Some journalists had concerns about the viability of the online modes, and saw the single-player option as a fail-safe should it not function correctly.

 To promote the game, Sega bought a star on the International Star Registry and named it "Ragol".
 The first 100,000 people to pre-order the game in Japan received Phantasy Star Online branded dog tags.
 A limited edition in Japan including a branded memory card was canceled and the memory card sold separately on Sega's website.
 Early copies of the game included a demo for Sonic Adventure 2.